VictorBrito13/UTEZ-7-SI-realtime-chat/DEPLOY.md

 Render.com supports WebSocket connections, but you need to:
 - Use **wss://** (secure WebSocket) in production
 - Your service URL will be: `wss://your-service-name.onrender.com`

+#### CORS Configuration
+- **Important**: If your frontend is on a different domain than the WebSocket server, you MUST configure `ALLOWED_ORIGINS`
+- The server validates the `Origin` header during WebSocket handshake
+- **Production**: Set specific origins: `https://yourdomain.com,https://www.yourdomain.com`
+- **Development**: Can use `*` to allow all origins (not secure for production)
+- If CORS is not configured correctly, browsers will block WebSocket connections
+- Check browser console for CORS errors if connections fail

 #### Port Configuration
 - Render automatically provides a `PORT` environment variable